1 Research: an introduction

 --- Eysenck (1991), p.
 429

 All scientific knowledge emerges in a similar way: observations lead to hypotheses, which are tested against evidence.
 If the evidence contradicts the hypothesis, the hypothesis is rejected.
-If the evidence is consistent with the hypothesis, the hypothesis is temporarily accepted (until any contradictory evidence emerges).
+If the evidence is consistent with the hypothesis, the hypothesis is temporarily accepted (until any contradictory evidence emerges, if ever).

 1.2 Evidence-based research